The Colorcom Team

 Kevin brings 16 years of technology to our team.
 He's also a former Marine.
 We guarantee that he'll fight for the best technical solutions for our clients.

 Database Programmer and App Designer

 Corey is an expert in database programming and app designs for smartphones and websites.

 5 Reasons Why We're Different

-- Our staff has the highest academic credentials.
-Our primary consultants have Masters degrees in design areas.
+1. Our staff has the highest academic credentials.
+Our primary consultants have Masters degrees in their areas.
 You can trust that we bring the highest level of technical and professional knowledge to all our projects.
 Furthermore, we provide consultation in a wide range of specialized areas.
 Marketing trends, innovative color combinations, and visual ergonomics are a few of the factors that we address.

-- Finally, our award-winning educational web site, Color Matters, is the #1 source for information about color on the web today.
-It provides invaluable information about color's relationship to physics, architecture, optics, user-interface and countless other areas.
+5. Finally, our award-winning educational web site, Color Matters, is the #1 source for information about color on the web today.
+It provides invaluable information about color's relationship to physics, architecture, vision, user-interface and countless other areas.